Production Coordinator Training Programme: Bristol and Cardiff

 Successful applicants will receive:

-- Seven days intensive fast track training delivered by the BBC Academy and industry experts in Bristol.
-This training will provide a comprehensive overview of the production coordinator role in unscripted television, including working on documentaries, entertainment, live studio and location filming.
+- eight days of intensive fast track training delivered online by the BBC Academy and industry experts This training will provide a comprehensive overview of the production coordinator role in unscripted television, including working on documentaries, entertainment, live studio and location filming

-All placements and mentors will be matched to successful delegates and facilitated by The Televators production consultancy.
-The training programme is heavily subsidised with a fee of only £150.
-The fee is payable by successful delegates or their employers.
-There are bursaries available for those who are unable to pay.
+ScreenSkills will match participants on placements and with mentors.
+The training programme is heavily subsidised with a fee of only £150, payable by successful delegates or their employers.
+There are bursaries available for those who require support.

 Unique to the industry, this programme also offers a three month, individually matched paid work placement and industry mentor to consolidate the training.
 This bespoke opportunity ensures that all successful candidates are ready to step into a role as a junior production coordinator on completion of the programme.

-The Bristol and Cardiff programme starts on Monday 11th May 2020.
-For further information about work placements email firstname.lastname@example.org.
+The Bristol and Cardiff programme starts on 8 March 2021.
+For further information about work placements email the PCTP team.

 How to apply